HIV: Why young African women are most at risk

 Umoh and Oyedemi say getting to zero is possible, but it won't be easy.

-"If we must get to zero we need to really really talk about HIV, we need to deal with stigma and discrimination, Oyedemi said.
+"If we must get to zero we need to really really talk about HIV, we need to deal with stigma and discrimination," Oyedemi said.

 "We need people to understand that because somebody has HIV does not mean you cant work together or live together.
 It is possible to get to zero, but we all need to work together- religious leaders, traditionally leaders everybody."